(revealing some secrets to the groom at Glenskirlie Castle. Photo by Suzanne Hodgson at naturalweddings)

 Seriously, there are lots of ways to include secrets and surprises in your wedding and I often suggest that you consider them.
 The way I work is to draft the whole ceremony for you and email it to you a few months beforehand.
 This means that you'll be very familiar with everything I'm going to say, so it's really nice if there are a couple of wee surprises.
 It helps to give the ceremony a bit of sparkle for you on the day.
 So, how can you do this?
 Here are a few ideas for you:

 - When I meet couples I often set them a bit of homework.
 I ask them to think about why they want to marry each other, to write it down and to send their thoughts to me, but to keep them a secret from one another.
 I recently set one couple the challenge of doing this in less than 140 words (not quite as restrictive as the 140 characters allowed on Twitter!).
-Another way to do this is for you to tell me three things that you love about each other (sorry to be sexist, but note to the boys - not just three words!).
+Another way to do this is for you to tell me three things that you love about each other (sorry to be sexist, but a note to the boys - not just three words!
+A short paragraph each is perfect).
 I can then include it in the ceremony so that you hear it for the first time on the big day - and I usually read it out for you by the way.
 You might prefer to read it yourself, but most couples find it too emotional and are quite happy for me to read it on their behalf.
 Several couples have commented that this was their favourite part of the whole ceremony.

 - One couple had their guests send in one top tip each for a happy marriage and I read a few (carefully!) selected highlights during the ceremony.
 Some were serious and some were funny and it was a great way to involve everyone.